mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 This means that in many cases, you do not even need a seperate REST call, although you lose the flexibility of modifying codes on the fly.

-you can also create a publisher that broadcasts the reference data changes to interested parties and systems if you are using some git service (GitHub, GitLab etc.) that provides events of the changes.
+You can also create a publisher that broadcasts the reference data changes to interested parties and systems if your git service provider (GitHub, GitLab etc.) has a method for listening of change events to the repository.
 Alternatively, you can build your own publisher by detecting the changes.

 I have found it useful to define the codes as typed and human-readable format instead of numeric values.
-In a corporate environment, debugging code values from logs and integration messages becomes much easier.
-If you want, you can use the URN (Uniform Resource Name) standard with extensions, or you can invent your own syntax.
+In a corporate environment, debugging code values from logs and integration messages becomes easier.
+If you want, you can use the URN (Uniform Resource Name) standard (RFC 2141), or you can invent your own syntax.

 An example of a value for "lang" code set value for Finnish could be "urn:x-xyz:code:lang:fin", where xyz would be your organization name.
-The method supports hierarchical values almost out of the box, as you can just add more parts to the URNs.
+The method supports hierarchical values almost out of the box, as you can just add more parts to the end of the URNs.

-When using git, you can create build processes that Automatically generate a client library for developers.
-Such a library should support some basic syntax checking and getting the values.
-This will help in the adoption.
+To help adoption of such a code service, you should probably have client libraries.
+They should provide the developers with enumerations (such as Java enum) of possible values of each code set.
+You can create build processes that automatically generate these libraries from the code sets.
+Just make sure that the invalid values fail gracefully.

-You should have a validity checker, for example as git pre-commit hook, to ensure data quality.
+You should have a validity checker for the code sets to ensure data quality.
+This can be implemented as a git pre-commit hook.
 The checker should verify the JSON format, required fields, required translations, duplicates, that the URN naming follows conventions etc.

 It is helpful to provide the business users with a client for editing code set translations, adding new codes and deprecating old codes.
 If you use git, this frontend should create merge